"Information Warfare: Applying Research and Experimentation to Strategy"

-In an Australian context, as Australia has committed (2017) to procure its new submarine fleet from France, a critical statement arises: "The Commanders of the last generation of submarines Australia is developing with France will not be born for another 25 year."
+In an Australian context for example, as Australia has committed (2017) to procure its new submarine fleet from France, a critical statement arises: "The Commanders of the last generation of submarines Australia is developing with France will not be born for another 25 year."
 This important statement indicates the need to look at education with a different lens, from the future.
 It suggests that new systems of thinking and educating will be indispensable, as new technologies will create space in which the human may - or may not - remain in the loop.

-Education: Knowledge Transfer…the key to Knowledge Sovereignty
+Education: Understanding Ethics, Information Warfare and Knowledge Transfer…the key to Knowledge Sovereignty

 Context: civilian and military specialised audience - participants: East & Southeast Asia

 Teaching: "Introduction of Violence in Non-Violent Spaces - an Ethical Approach"

 S.Rajaratnam School of International Studies (NTS), Nanyang Technological University (NTU), Singapore

 When Non-Traditional-Security (NTS) and Traditional Security (TS) become indivisible.
 Exploring the need to understand the significance of the "Ethics space" in the info-technological order to keep the human in the loop.

 Context: Royal Australian Navy / Fleet Air Arm

 - Pilot course (second).
 Topic: "Civic Virtue and Values"